mjmurtag/CreateProfile/README.md

 * Conforms to Material Design UX
 * Primary colors have adequate contrast for low-vision users

+## Showcase Skills
+* Spotless kotlin enforcement on PRs into main
+* Github action `gradlew build` enforced on PRs into main

 ## Deviations From Assigned Task
 * Secret toggles used for password fields
 * Form validation present results in 'off spec' button color changes
 * Secondary Color Accents which help the app 'feel' native to the OS
-* Spotless kotlin enforcement on PRs into main
-* Github action `gradlew build` enforced on PRs into main
+* Used Material default font to maintain OS consistency

 ### App scaffolding